 - The latest Global Challenges Foundation report featured our work on resilient foods as part of its exploration into the challenges posed by several catastrophic threats.

-- Our work is explored in a forthcoming episode of the Clearer Thinking podcast with Spencer Greenberg.
+- Our work is explored in episode 81: What does humanity need to survive after a global catastrophe? of the Clearer Thinking podcast with Spencer Greenberg.